jamiebeach/Architects-Guide-to-the-Galaxy/README.md

 Simplify the design.
 Then simplify again.
 And when done with that, simplify the design.

 In the end, software architecture is about how we distill experience into wisdom, and disseminate it - [Big Ball of Mud, by Brian Foote and Joseph Yoder](http://www.laputan.org/mud/mud.html)

+All non-trivial abstractions, to some degree, are leaky. ([The Law of Leaky Abstractions - Joel Spolsky](https://www.joelonsoftware.com/2002/11/11/the-law-of-leaky-abstractions/))